Guest Blog

 • Aligning paid work with personal values

-These categories are not mutually exclusive and often are complementary, e.g., lived experience provides founders with better insights about how to respond to community needs, and responding to community needs allows them to align paid work with personal core values that are reflected in the social enterprise mission and vision.
+These themes are not mutually exclusive—in fact, they often reinforce one another.
+For example, lived experience can offer founders unique insights into how best to serve their communities.
+In turn, responding to those community needs allows them to align their professional work with deeply held personal values, which are often reflected in the mission and vision of their social enterprise.

 Figure 1: Key Motivation Categories